RupamDe/MembraneFission/README.md

 ## Umbrella_sampling

 This directory contains plumed.dat file to generate different stages of fusion process.
 Given files are for fission in 4 nm cylindrical tube with scission region width of 2 nm indicated by "ZUPPER" and "ZLOWER" (upper and lower limit around DM bead by specifying the index of DM in "AROUND ATOM").
 "DENSITY SPECIES" (in plumed.dat) contails the index number of all carbon beads (mentioned in the main text) of lipid molecules.

+## References

+1. Boyd, Kevin J., and Eric R. May.
+"BUMPy: a model-independent tool for constructing lipid bilayers of varying curvature and composition."
+Journal of chemical theory and computation 14.12 (2018): 6642-6652.